'Daily Show' comedian John Oliver gets HBO series

-LOS ANGELES (Reuters) - John Oliver, a satirical news correspondent on Comedy Central’s “The Daily Show,” will be leaving the show to star in a weekly comedy news series on HBO beginning next year, the U.S. premium cable network said on Thursday.
+LOS ANGELES, Nov 14 (Reuters) - John Oliver, a satirical news correspondent on Comedy Central’s “The Daily Show,” will be leaving the show to star in a weekly comedy news series on HBO beginning next year, the U.S. premium cable network said on Thursday.

 HBO, a unit of Time Warner Inc, said the show will air on Sunday nights and be a satire of topical news and politics.
 The network did not announce a start date.